jgossit/GarminActivityCompare/README.md

 Requirements
 ============

+Application:

 Java 6+ to compile or run the jar.<br>
 Firefox and Chrome play the output well but Internet Explorer (8) seems to run it extremely slowly.

+Servlet:
+Your App server of choice to deploy the servlet
+Apache Commons FileUpload
+Apache Commons IO

 Credits